Four ways your HOA can prepare for the winter season

 The fall weather means extra landscaping preparation because the equipment needs to be winterized.
-The following are some tasks to do in the fall:
+The following are some important landscaping tasks to perform in the fall:

-- Spraying for weeds and bugs
+Spraying for weeds and bugs

-- Performing deep-root fertilizing
+Performing deep-root fertilizing

-- Checking all equipment (ex. watering clocks and irrigation systems)
+Checking all equipment (ex. watering clocks and irrigation systems)

-- Disconnecting hoses from hose bibs to avoid any freezing
+Disconnecting hoses from hose bibs to avoid any freezing

-- Removing fallen leaves that have collected around drainage areas and bushes
+Removing fallen leaves that have collected around drainage areas and bushes

-2. Winterize your pool and spa.
+2. Winterize your pool and spa

 You should always make sure that your pool is inspected before closing it down.
 The essential pool maintenance you should be performing is:

 Checking all pumps and motors, and greasing the pump motor and bearings

-- Inspecting pipes for any corrosion or leaks
+Inspecting pipes for any corrosion or leaks

 Cleaning, replacing and backwashing your pool filters

-- Cleaning filter baskets
+Cleaning filter baskets

-- Draining your pool's filter tank
+Draining your pool's filter tank

 Draining water from your pool to the level that is recommended by the manufacturer

-- Storing pool equipment
+Storing pool equipment

-3. Check your lighting.With the colder weather comes the shorter days.
+The fall and winter months bring shorter days.
 This is why checking your lighting is very important.
 Look at all light fixtures to ensure they are intact and that all bulbs are fully functioning.
 Also, check that any emergency lighting is working well.

-Many community association communities love the fall and winter seasons because it means decoration time for the holidays!
-If yours is one of them, review any plans beforehand with internal staff and management.
-It is a good idea to form an ad hoc committee to get your decorating ideas off the ground.
+Many community association communities love the fall and winter seasons because it means decorating for the holidays.
+If yours is one of them, review any plans beforehand with community staff and management.
+It’s a good idea to form an ad hoc committee to get your decorating ideas off the ground.

 Rely on experts to take care of any jobs beyond your capabilities, such as climbing on a roof to put up lights.
 If you do need outside help, start requesting vendor bids now.
 Also, be sure to trim any deciduous trees before stringing them with lights to reduce fire risk.